-In this important sphere the relevant structures of the Ministry of Foreign Affairs deal with the implementation of International Agreements, Conventions and other relevant documents within the United Nations and OSCE, which include conventional arms control, disarmament and weapons reduction, verification and inspections, as well as other disarmament agenda items such as anti-personnel landmines, cluster munitions, certain conventional weapons, etc. The main purpose of the mentioned activities is strengthening of regional and global security and confidence building.
+The relevant divisions of the Ministry of Foreign Affairs pursue the implementation of international agreements, conventions and other relevant documents within the framework of the United Nations and OSCE, including issues related to conventional arms control, disarmament and armament reduction, as well as other disarmament issues, covering anti-personnel landmines, cluster munitions, certain conventional weapons, etc. The major aim of the mentioned activities is to enhance regional and global security and confidence building.

-The above mentioned tasks are performed in close co-operation with the President’s Office, Ministry of Defense, Police and National Security Services, Ministry of Justice, as well as other governmental bodies.
+These works are carried out in close cooperation with the RA Prime Minister's Office, Ministry of Defense, Police, National Security Service, Ministry of Justice, as well as other departments.